-Rookie debut of Seahawks punter Michael Dickson continues to amaze days later
+Best game ever by a Seahawks punter?
+An NFL punter?
+A closer look at Michael Dickson’s debut

 A few days later, Seahawks special teams coach Brian Schneider is asked if he’s seen those numbers and replies that there is really only one he cares about — the difference in the net average of Seattle and its opponent.
 Net punting average is the distance of the punt minus the return.

-That number, too, confirms that Dickson’s performance Sunday was as good as any in Seahawks history as Schneider quickly notes Seattle had a net plus of 14.8 per yards punt Sunday (and the Seahawks and Broncos each had six punts, making for an apples-to-apples comparison.)
+That number, too, confirms that Dickson’s performance Sunday was as good as any in Seahawks history, as Schneider quickly notes Seattle had a net plus of 14.8 per yards punt Sunday (and the Seahawks and Broncos each had six punts, making for an apples-to-apples comparison.)

 And Denver, Schneider notes with amazement “had a net of 42.7 (yards).’’